LoopKit/loopdocs/docs/loop-3/add-cgm.md

     * In the official app, go to Connections and tap on the Transmitter and select Disconnect
     * In the *Loop* app, choose Eversense, login and then select the Transmitter
+        * If this is the first time you pair this transmitter with this phone / app, you might need to put the Transmitter into pairing mode before it will show up

     From *Loop* to Official app:

     * In the *Loop* app, go to Settings, CGM and delete CGM
     * In the official app, go to Connections and tap on the Transmitter and select Connect

+#### Add Eversense CGM

 With Eversense added to *Loop* you get direct connection to your transmitter for glucose readings and can configure alert notifications.
 Because the transmitter can only connect to one app at a time, disconnect from the Eversense app, after the initialization phase, and connect to the *Loop* app.